ToniBig/cpp-type-index/README.md

 --

-Appently it is possible to dispatch type information from a hierachy of classes by putting a virtual (not pure) method in the base class that returns the type index.
+Apparently it is possible to dispatch type information from a hierachy of classes by putting a virtual (not pure) method in the base class that returns the type index.
 So that the following works with `BaseVirtual` as base class.
 ```c++
   #include <iostream>
   #include <map>